Telge Park, Charming Neighborhood Park in Cypress, Texas

 A project of Jeffrey D. Dunn and Edward W. Turley, Jr.”

-As you can tell from the photos above, there is a nice little playground for children as well as picnic tables and barbecue grills.
+As you can tell from the photos below, there is a pretty little playground for children as well as picnic tables and barbecue grills.
 A good friend of ours has often taken his grandchildren there to share some quality time mixed with outdoor fun.
 Restrooms and water fountains are on site.

 A grassy lawn area with tall trees also provides a space to play or commune with nature.

 There is a 3/4 mile trail that takes one into the woods and along Cypress Creek.
 The trail starts with a boardwalk over a wetland area which then leads one into the woods.

-The trail is natural and if one is lucky, birds, deer, and other animals can be spotted.
-Dogs are allowed in this park if kept on leashes.
+The trail is natural, and if one is lucky, birds, deer, and other animals can be spotted.
+Dogs can visit this park if kept on leashes.
 Arrows are provided to prevent one from missing the rustic trail path.

 Cypress Creek meanders through this wooded area of Telge Park as it does in many other parks.
 Since much of this land is in a floodplain, at times the trail may become impassible.
 Many of our Houston metro parks are designed that way and serve dual purposes.